-I’ve been watching the Winter Olympic Women’s Cross Country Biathlon skiing earlier this year, filled me with some envy.
+Watching the Winter Olympic Women’s Cross Country Biathlon skiing earlier this year, filled me with some envy.
 To be able to complete 15km and then control your heart rate in order to calm your nerves to shoot at a target, not only takes incredible endurance, it also takes an ability to control your breathing.

 German biathlete, Denise Hermann provided a masterclass in this.
 Just as well she is young enough to still have oestrogen circulating in her lungs.
 Because if she was in menopause or post-menopause, her ability to achieve the drop in heart rate from changing her pattern of breathing when shooting, may well be very different.

 I thought about this when hiking up to the top of a small mountain in beautiful Aoraki/ Mt Cook National Park here in New Zealand.
 The steps were steep and when you stop and turn around to enjoy the magnificent vista every so often, you give your breathing a chance to slow down.
 It’s a sensible thing to do when you’ve moved into post-menopause.